Negros Occidental: Kabankalan City Domestic Airport

 A new airport designed to serve the general area of Kabankalan City.
 The airport would be the second airport in Negros Occidental, after the Bacolod-Silay International Airport and the third airport on Negros Island Region.
 It is located four kilometers northeast of Kabankalan City proper on a 100 hectare site in Barangay Hilamonan.
-Completion of the airport is still undergoing.
+The completion of the airport is still ongoing.

 Sipalay Airport

 On August 3, 2017, Air Juan started to open flights to Sipalay City from Cebu and Iloilo.
 Flights from Cebu to Sipalay will be every Wednesday while Sipalay to Cebu on Sundays; Iloilo to Sipalay on Mondays and return on Thursdays.
 Sipalay Mayor Oscar C. Montilla, Jr. had been looking forward to having an airline company operate in the city to boost tourism.
-The small Sipalay airport with a 1,400-meter runway is located in a 10 hectare property of the local government.
+The small Sipalay airport with a 1,400-meter runway is located on a 10 hectare property of the local government.
 Negros Occidental Governor Alfredo G. Marañon, Jr. has committed to support the planned concreting of the runway.

 Road network and accommodations

 All cities and municipalities are linked by an extensive road and bridge network stretching more than 1,500 kilometers crisscrossing the province with seven alternative scenic routes to the nearby province of Negros Oriental.
 Within the province, travel is also easy, comfortable and even enjoyable with air-conditioned and non-aircon buses or metered taxis.
 Car rental services are also available.
-However, the jeepney is still the most common means of transport among the towns and cities.
+However, the jeepney is still the most common means of transport among towns and cities.
 For accommodations, visitors may choose from a wide range of about 67 hotels, pension and lodging houses and tourist inns.

-The better known hotels are L’ Fisher, Bacolod Convention Plaza (Luxur Place), Pagcor Hotel, Business Inn, Metro Inn, Planta Centro Bacolod Hotel and Residences, and Sugarland Hotel, all in Bacolod.
+Bacolod-Negros Occidental Economic Highway

+DPWH Director Sanny Boy Orope announced the completion of the PHP7.389 billion Bacolod-Negros Occidental Economic Highway by June 30.
+The 48.8-kilometer road will connect Bacolod at Barangay Sum-ag to Victorias City at Bacolod North Road intersection.
+The Highway project includes construction and improvement of 16 bridges, plus the “section from Bacolod City to Bacolod–Silay Airport, passing through its Access Road crossing.